 Montpellier is the state capital of Vermont though Burlington is the largest and most exciting in the state.

 Burlington is famous for being a hippy town as well as drop dead gorgeous because it lies on the banks of Lake Champlain.
 Burlington makes for an excellent base for exploring Vermont’s outdoor spaces with many quality bike paths for cycling enthusiasts.

 Like any good liberal college town, Burlington has plenty of bars, and the breweries, in particular, are excellent.
 You ca check out Airbnbs in Vermont for cozy and comfortable stays.

 Road Trip to New Hampshire

 New Hampshire is very similar to Vermont in that it’s mostly visited for its epic settings and free-spirited culture.
 With the highest peak in all of New England, Mount Washington, as well as the beautiful White Mountains, New Hampshire is another great New England road trip destination for adventurous travelers.

 If you’re on a summer New England road trip, then you’ll obviously want to hit the trails in New Hampshire.
 This state has some of the best hikes in New England in addition to some decent summits.

-As previously mentioned Mt Washington is the highest peak in New England and can be sumitted in a day either by foot or by cog train (that’s cheating though).
+As previously mentioned, Mt Washington is the highest peak in New England and can be summitted in a day either by foot or by cog train (that’s cheating though).
 Be mindful of foul weather.